lohityarra1/mi-C3/problem-set-2/README.md

 ## Usage

-1. Download the IPDR data from the provided Google Sheets link and save it as an Excel file named `ipdr_data.xlsx` in the same directory as the script.
+1. Download the IPDR data save it as an Excel file named `ipdr_data.xlsx` in the same directory as the script.

 2. Run the script: